-To obtain up-to-date contact information for the health plans, please refer to the CalPERS Health Benefit Summary or go to CalPERS On-Line at www.calpers.ca.gov.
+To obtain up-to-date contact information for the health plans, please refer to the CalPERS Health Benefit Summary below or go to CalPERS On-Line at www.calpers.ca.gov.
 Contact your health plan with questions about identification cards, verification of provider participation, service area boundaries (covered ZIP Codes) or Individual Conversion Policies.
 Your plan benefits, deductibles, limitations, and exclusions are outlined in your health plan's Evidence of Coverage booklet.
 You can obtain the Evidence of Coverage by contacting your health plan directly.

 As a newly hired employee, Cigna offers a unique opportunity to take advantage of electing supplemental portable life insurance without medical evidence.
 Cigna will approve a one-time election in increments of $20,000 up to the lesser of two times an annual salary of $160,000, with no medical evidence required.
 This offer excludes those previously denied Cigna Supplemental Portable Life under this policy.

 During the annual open enrollment, all employees can elect an additional $10,000 of supplemental portable life for their spouse or domestic partner with no medical evidence required.
 In addition, employees with a current portable life insurance policy can increase their coverage by $20,000 without evidence of insurability.